Eschatologue/CM_wiki/docs/gameplay/downtime/fishing.md

 | 6 | A pouch containing 2d4 * 10 SP |
 | 7 | A Net |
 | 8 | Re-attempt fishing |

+## Example: Fishing with Antagoni

+Let's walk through a fishing example with our beloved special character, the legendary fishermen: Antagoni.

+1. **Prepare to Fish**
+Antagoni decides to go fishing.
+He spends some time preparing his gear, attaching the bait and tackle, and finding a good spot.
+Fishing will take at least 1 hour.

+2. **Roll the Dice**
+Antagoni is ready to fish for 1 hour.
+He rolls 5d6 to determine his catch.
+His rolls are: `4, 6, 6, 6, 2`.

+3. **Check for Proficiency and Reroll**
+Antagoni has Proficiency in Wisdom (Survival) with a Wisdom score modifier of +2, skil.
+This allows him to reroll up to 2 dice.
+He chooses to reroll the 2 dice showing 4 and 2.
+His new rolls are 6 and 3.
+Now his dice results are: `6, 6, 6, 6, 3`.

+4. **Calculate Special Results**
+Antagoni checks if he has a special result.
+He rolled a Four-of-a-kind (four 6s), which has a multiplier of ×4.

+5. **Calculate Final Result**
+Antagoni sums his dice results: `6 + 6 + 6 + 6 + 3 = 27`.

+He then multiplies the sum by the Four-of-a-kind multiplier (×4): `27 × 4 = 108`.

+**Determine the Catch**
+Antagoni consults the fishing table to determine what he caught based on the final result of 108, for this example purpose; A magical longsword.
+The specifics of the catch would depend on the fishing table.

 [Fishing Supplies]: #fishing-supplies